 Using Firebase and RevenueCat to notify users that their free trials are ending

-In our recent experiment that pitted a free-trial timeline page vs. a long-form feature/benefit page (linked below), a core part of the test was notifying users that their trials were going to end in two days.
+In our recent experiment, which pitted a free-trial timeline page against a long-form feature/benefit page (linked below), a core part of the test was notifying users that their trials would end two days before renewal.

-This took some thought to plan out, but ultimately, it wasn't difficult to implement with Firebase's scheduled & pubsub cloud functions and RevenueCat's new Firebase integration.
+Implementing this took some planning, but ultimately, it wasn't difficult with Firebase's scheduled and pub sub cloud functions and RevenueCat's new Firebase integration.

-The first step was saving a timestamp on the user's profile when they started a new free trial.
-This timestamp was dated five days in the future, as we wanted to notify them two days before their trial was set to end.
+The first step necessary was saving a timestamp on the user's profile when they started a new free trial.
+We offer a seven-day free trial on Clearful’s annual plans, so this timestamp was dated five days in the future, as we wanted to notify users two days before their trial was set to end.
 Shown below, the property in question is dateToNotifyFreeTrialEnding

 .